 "I was 22 when I first undressed in front of a camera.
 I remember this incredible wave of freedom and expressiveness filling up my entire being.
 It was a meditative state I had no context for at the time.
 I witnessed my body move in ways it had never moved before.

 My work is often seen as controversial.
 What I see, is a human body taking a stand for equality and freedom.
-My intention is to open a space for raw conversation where we zoom out on strongly held beliefs and zoom in on the core of our beings.
+My intention is to open a space for raw conversation where we zoom out on strongly held beliefs and zoom in on the nature of our being.

 I’m genuinely not trying to hurt anyone with the stands I take.